boyism80/fb/README.md

 thread_id = character.map.id % (logic_thread.length+1)
 ```

 This ensures objects on the same map are always processed by the same thread, eliminating locks between nearby objects.
 However, uneven map distribution can overload a single thread, and communication between different maps becomes more complex.
-You can configure the counts of I/O, logic, and background threads in the config file.
+You can configure the counts of I/O and logic threads in the config file.

 ## Contact